Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 ### <span lang="ja-Latn">Hana-awase</span>

+The painted shells with their matching pairs, the poetry, and the seasonal themes would all be recombined in a new form with the introduction of (Portuguese) playing cards to Japan in the mid 16th century.

 <span class="noun" lang="ja-Latn">Hanafuda</span> seem to originate in a combination of the themes of <span lang="ja-Latn">kai-awase</span> — matching sets, poetry, conventionalized art — with the ideas introduced by the Portuguese playing cards — a regular structure of *suits* divided into different *ranks*.

 The two distinct schools of playing-card games first combined in the form of <span lang="ja-Latn">hana-awase</span> (<span lang="ja">花合せ</span>) decks.
 These early 18th century ancestors of <span class="noun" lang="ja-Latn">Hanafuda</span> (such as the deck pictured below) show a very regular configuration of cards for each flower, which evolved during the 18th and 19th centuries into the unusual configuration of the <span class="noun" lang="ja-Latn">Hanafuda</span> deck.